codingMustache/codingMustache/README.md

 ## Joke of the Day

-Archaeology really is a career in ruins.
+I ate a clock yesterday.
+It was so time consuming.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+What was the first Android version specifically optimized for tablets?
- 1. Think
+ 1. Eclair
- 2. Pixel
+ 2. Marshmellow
- 3. Logic
+ 3. Froyo
- 4. Click
+ 4. Honeycomb

 <details>
   <summary>Answer</summary>
-  Think
+  Honeycomb
 </details>